core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The same security considerations from OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}} hold for this document.
 In addition, the following considerations also apply.

-{{client-processing}} defines that a client SHOULD NOT have multiple outstanding EDHOC + OSCORE requests pertaining to the same EDHOC session.
+{{client-processing}} specifies that a client SHOULD NOT have multiple outstanding EDHOC + OSCORE requests pertaining to the same EDHOC session.
 Even if a client did not fulfill this requirement, it would not have any impact in terms of security.
-That is, the server would still not process different instances of the same EDHOC message_3 more than once in the same EDHOC session (see {{Section 5.1 of I-D.ietf-lake-edhoc}}), and would still enforce replay protection of the OSCORE-protected request (see {{Section 7.4 of RFC8613}}).
+That is, the server would still not process different instances of the same EDHOC message_3 more than once in the same EDHOC session (see {{Section 5.1 of I-D.ietf-lake-edhoc}}), and would still enforce replay protection of the OSCORE-protected request (see {{Sections 7.4 and 8.2 of RFC8613}}).

-TODO: more considerations
+With reference to the purely sequential workflow in {{fig-non-combined}}, the OSCORE request might have to undergo access control checks at the server, before being actually executed for accesing the target protected resource.
+The same MUST hold when the optimized workflow in {{fig-combined}} is used, i.e., when using the EDHOC + OSCORE request.

+That is, the rebuilt OSCORE-protected application request from step 7 in {{server-processing}} MUST undergo the same access control checks that would be performed on a traditional OSCORE-protected application request sent individually as shown in {{fig-non-combined}}.

+To this end, validated information to perform access control checks (e.g., an access token issued by a trusted party) has to be available at the server latest before starting to process the rebuilt OSCORE-protected application request.
+Such information may have been provided to the server separately before starting the EDHOC execution altogether, or instead as External Authorization Data during the EDHOC execution (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).

+Thus, a successful completion of the EDHOC protocol and the following derivation of the OSCORE Security Context at the server do not play a role in determining whether the rebuilt OSCORE-protected request is authorized to access the target protected resource at the server.

 # IANA Considerations